Amirelyasi10/Fox-Store/README.md

 How to use the Fox Store website:

+• Import note: To use the website, enter in from the create_user_account_.py file.

 sign up on the website and enter your email and password if you have an existing account, log in